A winter with lots of snow should not make us forget that the Arctic is melting.

 Moreover, permafrost soils are slowly starting to thaw.
 Large amounts of carbon have been built up over millennia in these frozen soils, originating from plant remains and the like, which were not or barely degraded by the low temperatures.
 When permafrost thaws, this carbon is released as CO2 and methane – the two most important greenhouse gases.
 The earth warms even further, and the downward spiral is complete.

 Aren't there any positive aspects to the warming of the Arctic?
 Yes and no. Because the snow melts earlier and the summers get warmer, plants can grow longer, providing more food to both humans and animals.
 A little extra warmth in the summer is not that bad, but the extremely high winter temperatures – like a few weeks ago – cause major problems in the high North.
 A warm spell can cause the snow to melt, and if it is followed by frost, plants are exposed to severe cold.
 If not all of the snow melts, it forms a thick ice layer that also causes damage to plants – a serious problem for both nature and agriculture.
 Satellites and field studies show that this is already the case in many parts of the Arctic, especially in northern Norway.

 Seen this way, the wonderful winter scenes from Europe were a false perception, an illusion.
 Our changing climate is playing a game of smoke and mirrors, while it's doubling down in the Arctic.
 And even if a snowy winter also makes me glad, I know that these will end unless we reverse our current behavior.
 Climate change is not restricted to the High North.

 For every ton of CO2 we release, we gamble that our planet will be able to withstand it.
 Have we already reached the turning point – and if not, do we dare to find out how long we can continue this bet?

-This text first appeared in Klassekampen on 9 Mar 2018
+This text originally appeared in Klassekampen on 9 March 2018